Judge dismisses Fox News from sexual assault lawsuit against former star

 Abrams, based in Manhattan, upheld Fox's claims that it could not have known that "Henry would assault Eckhart because it did not learn of his alleged misconduct until much later."

-"We are pleased with the court's decision," Fox News said in a statement released through a spokesperson.
+"We are pleased with the court's decision, which speaks for itself," Fox News said in a statement released through a spokesperson.

+"Upon learning of Jennifer Eckhart's allegations in 2020, FOX News promptly conducted an investigation by an outside independent law firm and terminated Ed Henry within six days," Fox added.
+"Discovery in this matter confirmed that FOX News was not aware of their relationship or of Ms. Eckhart's allegations until after she left the company.
+The only people who know what happened between Mr. Henry and Ms. Eckhart are the two of them."

 Former Fox producer says she will appeal ruling